Molaison/MantaID/readme.md

 For a smaller number of ID identifications, MantaID accomplishes a more thorough approach, and it can also be utilized with MantaID API.

-To identify potential databases, we first remove any mismatched databases using **regular expressions**, visit the corresponding resource page using the URL, filter the results based on the access **status code**, then retrieve **the text of the web page** and determine whether it contains information about nonexistent resources.
+To identify potential databases, we first remove any mismatched databases using regular expressions, visit the corresponding resource page using the URL, filter the results based on the access status code, then retrieve the text of the web page and determine whether it contains information about nonexistent resources.

 In addition, users can choose the search mode according to their personal needs, which can be divided into "quick" and "general".